nancysun0415/nancysun0415.github.io/_pages/personal.md

 **Rock Climbing, mostly bouldering**

 Very stereotypical for a CS person, but TRUE.
-I started in my Freshman Spring and have been obsessed ever since.
+I started in my Freshman Spring and have been obsessed ever since.<br>
 I also worked at the school rock wall @ Palladium 2022-23.
 Most of the time I was belaying people and explaining the rules, but we also got to strip the wall, wash the holds, and set new routes between semesters.
 Check out a route I set below.

 **Orienteering**

-Running is boring, but navigating and treasure hunting is something else.
+Running is boring, but navigating and treasure hunting is something else.<br>
 I used to be on my high school orienteering team, but I haven’t done much since college.
 It’s tough to join competitions or events in the US without a car.

 **Traveling (along)**